BIGJRA/BIGJRA.github.io/rejuv.md

 -   Return to the help center to get $25840 and MegaStone *Altarianite.* (+1 Karma).

-After doing all three quests, head over to Venam’s gym to fight Aya.
+After doing all three quests, head over to Venam's gym to fight Aya.

 Wasteland Punk Aya (Corrosive Field)